kubedb/docs/docs/guides/qdrant/quickstart/quickstart.md

 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
+- At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md)  and make sure install with helm command including `--set global.featureGates.Qdrant=true` to ensure MSSQLServer CRD installation.

-To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
+- To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.

 ```bash
 $ kubectl create ns demo